-If you’ve ever needed to upload files to a web server, you’ve likely encountered the term FTP.
-It’s a foundational part of web hosting, but as with all things in technology, it has evolved.
-While FTP once dominated, a far more secure alternative has become the standard: SFTP.
+If you’ve ever needed to upload files to a web server or manage your hosting platform, you’ve likely encountered the term FTP (File Transfer Protocol).
+It’s a foundational element of file management, but as modern web hosting security standards have evolved, so too have the protocols we rely on.
+While traditional FTP once dominated, a far more secure alternative has become the industry standard: SFTP (Secure File Transfer Protocol).

-Understanding the difference between these two protocols is crucial for any website owner.
-Using the wrong one could put your entire project and its data at risk.
-This guide will explain what each protocol is and why SFTP is the only choice for secure file transfer today.
+Understanding the critical difference between these two security protocols is vital for every website owner and anyone managing server access.
+Using legacy FTP could compromise your data because it lacks data encryption, potentially putting your entire project and its sensitive files at risk.
+This essential guide will explain the technology behind both and clearly demonstrate why SFTP is the only recommended choice for secure file transfer in today’s managed hosting environment.

 The Basics: What is FTP?